 The chat session paves the way to interactions outside the medium of the app - as it should.
 It makes it easier to request for elements and then once accepted uses an NFC tap to initiate the process of element combination.
 This NFC tap works by tapping the phones of the two users together as illustrated.
 This ensures interaction in the physical world between team members.

 The interactive prototype was built keeping in mind the results we received from the usability testing of the wireframes as well as the feedback we received by different people on refining.

-A huge shout-out to Anu, Ranjan, Vivek, Amruta, Surbhi, Varun, Rashi, Adarsh, Subha, Karunya, and Rishabh for their time and effort in testing the prototypes and providing inputs.
+A huge shout-out to Anu, Ranjan, Vivek, Amruta, Surbhi, Varun, Rashi, Adarsh, Subha, Karunya, and Rishabh for their time and effort in user research and usability analysis of the multiple prototypes.